-- Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16: Interest rate benchmark reform (effective for annual periods beginning on or after 1 January 2020)
+- Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16: Interest Rate Benchmark Reform - Phase 2 (effective as of 1 January 2021)

 IFRS 9 and IAS 39 Financial Instruments: The amendments modify certain requirements for hedge accounting to provide an additional relief from IBOR reform uncertainty and its potential effect.
 In addition, the amendments require entities to provide additional information to investors on their hedging relationships directly affected by these uncertainties.
 These amendments have no effect on the Group's financial statements as the Group does not apply hedge accounting.